MyEtherWallet/knowledge-base-v3/src/content/migration/moving-from-jaxx-to-myetherwallet.md

 {
 "title"       : "[Jaxx -> MEW] Access Jaxx account on MyEtherWallet", "sort"        : "6",
-"category"    : "Importing / Exporting from MEW", "description" : "Importing / Exporting from MEW"
+"category"    : "Migrating to/from MyEtherWallet",
+"description" : "Migrating to/from MyEtherWallet"
 }

 ---%